Police Conduct Found To Be Unlawfull After Pulling Over Client's Vehicle

 False Imprisonment, Assault and Trespass to Person by NSW Police

 Police drove past BL in their vehicle whilst travelling in the opposite direction.
 They subsequently did a U-Turn and directed BL to pull her vehicle over.
 Police demanded to see BL’s licence and then breathalysed BL.

 BL complied with police directions and produced her licence and underwent a breath test.
 The breath test returned a negative result.
-The police then conducted a full search of BL’s vehicle in which nothing suspicious was located.
+The police then fully searched BL’s vehicle and located nothing suspicious.
 The police then conducted a personal search of BL without providing an explanation of why it was necessary beforehand.
 The search took place on a busy highway in full view of other motorists.
-BL was shocked, distressed and humiliated by the actions of the police.
+BL suffered shock, distress and humiliation by the actions of the police.

 We further claimed that police had breached various sections of the Law Enforcement (Powers and Responsibilities) Act 2002 NSW (LEPRA).
-We held that the Plaintiff had been unlawfully imprisoned for approximately 15 minutes.
+We held that the Plaintiff had experienced unlawful imprisonment for approximately 15 minutes.